Local measurements and the entanglement transition in quantum spin chains

 \section{Strict locality and long-range correlations}

-A stronger result holds if the operator $U^j$ splitting an almost local automorphim~\eqref{eq: split-automorphism} is strictly local uniformly for all sites $j$, namely there is $N\in\mathbb{N}$ such that $U^j=\Pi_{[j-N,j+N]}(U^j)$.
-In this case, the function $f_\alpha$ in Lemma~\ref{lemma: split implies quasi local} is equal to 0 for all $r> N$.
+A stronger result holds if the unitary factorizing an almost local automorphism~\eqref{eq: split-automorphism} is strictly local uniformly for all sites $j$.
+It follows that the spread of the support of local observables is strictly finite, equivalently $f_\alpha(r) = 0$ in Lemma~\ref{lemma: split implies quasi local} for $r$ sufficiently large.

 In this section, we will show that this implies that the operators $W^{R_j}_\elementofbigGroup$ constructed in Proposition \ref{prop: existence of W^R_g} are also strictly local.
 We prove Theorem~\ref{theorem: long range correlations with QCA} by showing that arbitrary long-range correlations can be obtained by applying measurements to non-overlapping blocks of spins.